vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ## If I Were the Analyst Here

+> **If you read nothing else:** 35 customers average a 91% return rate,
+> Electronics alone accounts for $166K in loss, and we still don't know
+> *why* — because return reasons aren't captured.
+That's the single
+> highest-leverage gap in this dataset.

 After delivering these findings, my next three priorities would be:

 - **Add a `return_reason` field** — right now we know *where* leakage is